loredanacirstea/tempreleases/mythos-testnet/README.md

 Dokia Web Server is running on port `9999`.

 _Note: the first testnet 9 executable `mythos` binary exposes the web server on port `80`.
 The current executable from https://github.com/loredanacirstea/tempreleases/blob/main/mythos-testnet/linux_x86_64.zip, exposes it on port `9999`.
-Change done in [this commit](https://github.com/loredanacirstea/tempreleases/commit/82e8c75d9cba77a6fd2aeda4ce5dc80dbc3df607)._
+Change done in [this commit](https://github.com/loredanacirstea/tempreleases/commit/82e8c75d9cba77a6fd2aeda4ce5dc80dbc3df607).
+Upgrading to the new version is optional._

 ## 8. Resetting the chain